CAU-2023-CV/deeppose/README.md

       --n_imgs {num} --resize {size} --seed {seed-num}
       --mode {test or tile}

-- if you choose mode as test -> will make result image about test set (it has little bug until, we'll fix it)
+- if you choose mode as test -> will make result image about test set
 - if you choose mode as tile -> will make result image about random image in test set.
 - but, you have to execute test mode first and then execute tile.